colinkingswood/colinkingswood.github.io/about.md

 I build complex, data-driven websites and applications.
 (As well as simple software when simle is required.)

 I have over 15 years of experience building software in various languages.
-My current tools of choice are [Python](https://www.python.org/) and the [Django](https://www.djangoproject.com/start/overview/) web framework with a [Postgres](https://www.postgresql.org/).
+My current tools of choice are [Python](https://www.python.org/) and the [Django](https://www.djangoproject.com/start/overview/) web framework with a [Postgres](https://www.postgresql.org/) database.

 I have also used a variety of tools and laguages over those 15 years.
 Perl, Python, Java, MySQL, Postgres, Visual Basic, Elasticsearch, Linux, Bash, Ansible,  HTML, Javascript, CSS....